Community Services Agency Macomb County assistance programs.

 Whether you are facing a short term crisis or need self-sufficiency, then call the agency.
 While not everyone will qualify, or resources are limited, inquire into programs such as LIHEAP, eviction prevention / rent help, and other financial aid.
 Career counseling and job placement is also administered.

-Heating and utility bill grants are part of the LIHEAP - Low-Income Home Energy Assistance Program.
+Heating and utility bill grants are part of the LIHEAP - Low-Income Home Energy Assistance Program, which is called Home Heating Credit in Macomb County.
 This is another federal and state of Michigan service offered to some struggling Macomb county residents.
 LIHEAP is an energy assistance grant provided by the United States Department of Health and Human Services (DHHS) through the Division of Community Services and the state of Michigan Human Services.

 Macomb County Community Services Agency can advise clients on LIHEAP.
 There are two parts which are known as regular assistance and the second which is the Energy Crisis Intervention Program.